ekram-kedir/Enterprise-Grade-RAG-System/README.md

 ## Learn More

-For more detailed information and resources, refer to the documentation in each subfolder:
+For more detailed information and resources, refer to the Readme in each subfolder.

-- [Frontend Documentation]
-- [Backend Documentation]

 ## Deploy

-Follow deployment instructions provided in each subfolder's README for frontend and backend.
+Follow deployment instructions provided in each subfolder's README resources for both frontend and backend.

 Thank you for choosing Enterprise-Grade RAG System!